METEO 3 Lesson 4 Images

 Text description of the marks the cloud base image.

 The image depicts a snow-covered mountain slope with a single person walking in the distance.
 The surface is predominantly white with patches of ice and uneven snow texture, creating a rugged terrain.
-In the background, a range of rolling hills extends under a vast sky filled with low-hanging clouds.
-A dotted yellow line is drawn across the sky, slightly above the cloud layer, annotated with the text "LCL" in yellow, indicating the lifting condensation level of the clouds.
+In the background, a range of rolling green, snowless, hills extends under a vast sky filled with low-hanging clouds.
+A dotted yellow line is drawn across the sky at the base of the cloud layer and is annotated with the text "LCL" in yellow, indicating the lifting condensation level of the clouds.